neoayus/yomibashi-frontend/README.md

-# KAROM (Frontend)
+# YokiBashi(Frontend)

-Karom is a tool where users can upload Japanese subtitle files and get Romaji subtitles in return, helping learners understand spoken Japanese more easily while watching movies, anime, or shows.
+YokiBashi is a tool where users can upload Japanese subtitle files and get Romaji subtitles in return, helping learners understand spoken Japanese more easily while watching movies, anime, or shows.

 ## Why does this repo Exist??